 If yours works in the opposite direction (and you find that notes are sustained when you're not pressing it), keep your foot on the pedal when you switch the piano on, and then the piano will switch modes to work the other way around.
 But, normally, it sorts itself out if you plug it in before turning on the piano; it expects the pedal to be released, and uses whatever mode the pedal switch currently is (open or closed) to be the sustain pedal released, and the opposite to be sustain pedal pressed.
 If you plug the pedal in after you switched on the piano, it usually ends up working the wrong way around.
-It's a pecularity about how it senses the input, the piano's use of a TRS socket and most pedals being a TS jack, and you're supposed to plug the pedal in before turning on the piano.
+It's a pecularity about how it senses the input, some pedals being a normally closed switch, also probably the piano's use of a TRS socket and most pedals being a TS jack, and you're supposed to plug the pedal in before turning on the piano.

 My test rig was much more basic, so I didn't have to fit a variable resistor into a tiny space inside a foot pedal and create a mechanical linkage, I fitted one across the output of a break‑before‑make switch.
 When the switch is pressed or released its contact connects to either the tip or the sleave.
 Part way through its travel its contact doesn't touch either pole, and the resistors wired across it will provide a half‑pedal control voltage.

-It proved the concept of half-pedaling on the foot switch, and that the piano did actually respond.
+It proved the concept of half‑pedalling on the foot switch, and that the piano did actually respond.
 But was very difficult to find the position it worked at.
-To be workable, I think a second, stiffer, shorter, spring would need to be installed in the pedal, one that comes into play around the mid-point.
+To be workable, I think a second, stiffer, shorter, spring would need to be installed in the pedal, one that comes into play around the mid‑point.
 I did try putting some squishy packing foam inside the mechanism, but it didn't have the right density to be useful.

 To avoid the clicky sound, and to get even closer to end stops of pedal released and pedal fully pressed, I'd need to have used exposed metal contacts instead.
 That'd be even fiddlier to set up (in the confined space inside the pedal), and prone to muck contaminating the contacts and making them unreliable (the kickswitch in my organ's pedal suffers from that).

-Being an organist, and not a pianist, my half-pedaling skills are rather lacklustre.
-I've tried it on real pianos, and it's very hard to do anything predictable (finding the amount of pressure, if even possible, to get a partially-dampened sustain).
-With this two-switch modification, I can have no sustain when the pedal is released (which sounds very dead on an electronic piano with no strings to resonate), I can slightly press it and get a short sustain, or fully press it and get a long sustain.
+Being an organist, and not a pianist, my half‑pedalling skills are rather lacklustre.
+I've tried it on real pianos, and it's very hard to do anything predictable (finding the amount of pressure, if even possible, to get a partially‑dampened sustain).
+With this two‑switch modification, I can have no sustain when the pedal is released (which sounds very dead on an electronic piano with no strings to resonate), I can slightly press it and get a short sustain, or fully press it and get a long sustain.
 Though I find this a bit difficult to manage.
-Alternatively, I can fully press it for a long sustain, and slightly release it to shorten the sustain between chord changes (for instance) without fully-dampening the pretend strings.
+Alternatively, I can fully press it for a long sustain, and slightly release it to shorten the sustain between chord changes (for instance) without fully‑dampening the pretend strings.
 This is within my skill level, and probably the only use I'd have for it.

 About a year later; I find I'm getting better at half‑pedalling (with this rig).
 I've managed to get used to just putting some pressure on the pedal to get a short sustain, and pressing all the way down for a long sustain.
 And partially releasing the pedal between chord changes, rather than fully releasing it.

 This piano sounds way too dead without any sustain, since it doesn't have any strings.
-And built-in reverb effects are very poor substitute.
-It's why I put the time and effort into trying to make half-pedalling work.
+And the built‑in reverb effects are very poor substitute.
+It's why I put the time and effort into trying to make half‑pedalling work.
 A real piano always has some resonance, even with the dampers engaged.

 For what it's worth, I've never actually seen any pianist do half‑pedalling, they just stomp and release the pedal.
 And I suspect few pianists are even aware of the concept.